JKU-ICG/AOS/README.md

 - Austrian Hail Insurance (HV)

 ## News (see also [Press](https://www.jku.at/en/institute-of-computer-graphics/press-events/press))
-- 03/25/2026: **Nature Sci Data** publiishes an aerial color image anomaly dataset for search missions in complex forested terrain (in cooperation with DLR Berlin).
+- 03/25/2026: **Nature Sci Data** publishes an aerial color image anomaly dataset for search missions in complex forested terrain (in cooperation with DLR Berlin).
 See [publications](#publications)
 - 11/20/2025: **AOS on ground robots**: See [publications](#publications)
 - 11/27/2025: **[Behind-the-paper story](https://communities.springernature.com/posts/the-forest-is-no-longer-a-hiding-place-how-an-intelligent-drone-swarm-sees-through-the-canopy)** of new Nature Com.
 Eng. article on our AOS drone swarm.
 - 8/30/2025: **DeepForrest Paper accepted for publication in Science PJ on Remote Sensing**: See [publications](#publications)